cronica-it/cronica-it.github.io/website/amintiri/1993-mhancu-mesaj-free-unix-rose93/index.md

 organizers/administrators of these groups, Nick Sandru and Alexander Mihai Popovici, for their silent, but active, cooperation.

-The main focus of Free Unix for Romania was on sending free varieties of the well-known operating system Unix, which is presently widely used in many universities, research facilities and other places, all over the world.
+The main focus of „Free Unix for Romania” was on sending free varieties of the well-known operating system Unix, which is presently widely used in many universities, research facilities and other places, all over the world.